aabelaby/AI-IMAGE-GENERATION/README.md

 │   ├── Spinner.tsx            # Reusable SVG loading spinner component
 │   └── icons.tsx              # Reusable SVG icons for the UI
 ├── services/
-│   └── geminiService.ts       # Handles all communication with the Gemini API
+│   └── geminiService.ts       # Handles all communication with the AI API
 ├── App.tsx                    # Main application component, manages state and UI ├── index.html                 # The main HTML file and entry point for the app ├── index.tsx                  # Renders the React application into the DOM